 - Brush Pen (Large Tip): You can use any large brush pen for the third part of the worksheet.
 I do prefer the Tombow Dual Brush pens or the Sharpie Stained Brush Markers.

 For a complete list of supplies I recommend for beginners in brush pen calligraphy, make sure to check this blog post.
-I also go in detail of the best brush pens I recommend for beginners in this other blog post.
+I also go into detail about the best brush pens I recommend for beginners in this other blog post.

 HOW TO USE THIS FATHER’S DAY CALLIGRAPHY WORKSHEETS?